-I have been testing Purism Librem 15 laptop as my main development computer.
-So far it has fulfilled it’s role nicely.
-Purism laptops are a good choice for anyone who wants to have a solid, well built hardware with strong focus on security.
+I have been testing Purism Librem 15 laptop as my main development computer for a while now.
+So far it has been a joy to work with, and using Linux as my main work operating system has never felt more right.
+Purism laptops seem to be a good choice for anyone who wants to have a solid, well built hardware with strong focus on privacy.

 Purism aims to manufacture computers with hardware choices that address major security issues identified in common PC hardware.
 For example, Intel has been including Intel Management Engine (IME) subsystem in every processor since 2008.
 This subsystem has it’s own microprocessor, operating system and network interface, running even when computer’s main processor is turned off.
 All network traffic is routed to this subsystem before passing it forward to main network interface.